From Forgotten Love (2023) to Under the Shadow (2016), here are the best movies on Netflix, streaming as of January 14, 2024.

 Mudbound is an interesting take on racism in midst of human hopes, dreams, love and friendship.
 The story of a mother’s sacrifice, a soldier’s dreams and a wife’s struggle to raise her kids is a poignant and touching depiction of war and freedom.
 What remains with you long after the film is over is that sometimes the ugliest battles are fought not on the battlefield but in our own neighborhood.

-Udaan is a remarkable film exploring the life of a budding artist who struggles to survive with the harsh realities of this world.
+Udaan explores the life of a budding artist who struggles to survive with the harsh realities of this world.
 The story is deeply moving and relatable.
-If you’ve ever had a dream and fought relentlessly to nurture and realise that dream, you’ll be able to connect with this film.
-The realism it brings is almost frightening as we are given no outlet of escapism.
-We are instead, thrust into and pitted against the bitter realities of our own world.
-But there is light at the end of the tunnel; there exists hope even in the face of great despair.
+If you’ve ever harbored a dream and fought to keep it alive, you’ll be able to connect with this film.
+The realism is almost frightening, there’s no escape.
+We are thrust into and pitted against the bitter realities of our own world.
+But there is light at the end of the tunnel, there’s hope even in the face of despair.